suncoast-devs/handbook/curriculum/final-project/build-html.md

 With the wireframes created, we need to start breathing life into our application.
 The next step would be to create HTML & CSS.
 This is the next step because, remember, it all comes down to HTML.
 This is what the user sees

-_NOTE_: Really take advantage of this weekend to get make progress on your capstone.
-Like the last 6 weeks, the next 6 weeks will go by _fast_.
+_NOTE_: Really take advantage of this time to make progress on your capstone.
+Time seems to speed up as we approach the final stretch.

 ## Objectives